dangerbell/job-search-talk/PITCHME.md

 - !!!
 Treat it like a job !!!

-- Get up, have a shower, get dressed, "commute" to work
+- Keep a regular work routine
 - 1 application per hour
 - Have lunch
 - More applications or work on a side project